 |Stop check valve||X||X|

 Another way to classify the valve is the way it open and close.
-Each valve opens and closed by either Liner or rotary motion or by quarter turn which is nothing but a rotary motion.
+Each valve opens and closed by either Liner or rotary motion or by the quarter turn which is nothing but a rotary motion.

 Linear motion valves use a closure member that moves in a straight line and cut the flow to start, stop, or throttle the flow.
 The closure device could be a disc, or flexible material, such as a diaphragm.
 Linear motion valves are slower in operation, but they provide a higher level of accuracy and stability in the position of the closure member.